kwame-mintah/bionic-speed-reader-browser-extension/README.md

 - [ ] Use a pop-up for the API response, rather than opening in a new tab,
 - [ ] Better error handling, e.g. inform the user if they have reached their request limit for the day.
 - [ ] Tidy-up the code :sweat_smile:

+## Disclaimer

+Un-official chrome extension for Bionic Reading (BR®).
+All trademarks are the property of their respective owners.

+For more information on Bionic Reading and how it works, please see: https://bionic-reading.com/about/